thedrdos/covid-map/README.md

      or on [GitHub](https://github.com/CSSEGISandData/COVID-19.gi)

 ## Tasklist
-- [x] Implement using external json files for data.
+- [x] Implement maps using external json files for data.
 - [ ] Generate a cumulative USA time history graph.
 - [ ] Fix/Workaround bug in Bokeh where patches with multiple polygons (NaN separated) seem to draw repeatedly (alpha will be wrong)
 - [ ] Make a world map similar to the states map/graph.